 The standard symbol for first aid is a white cross on a green background, and this style of sign - shown on the left - should be used to identify all first aid kits.

-In larger buildings, more than one first aid kit might be required to ensure that people do not have to travel too far to receive treatment, or the person treating an injured person does not have to travel far to get the required equipment.
+In larger buildings, more than one first aid kit might be required to ensure speedy treatment.
 If a building occupies more than one floor level, usually one first aid kit would be supplied for each floor as a minimum.
-This does not include areas not often accessed, such as towers or basements, but should include areas such as bell-ringing chambers that might be out-of-the-way and used often.
+This does not include areas seldom accessed, such as towers or basements, but should include areas such as bell-ringing chambers that might be out-of-the-way but used often.

 Special first aid equipment is available to compliment the normal first aid kits when there are specific risks, such as burns and scalds, use in food preparation areas and for emergency eye washing.
 Additionally, kits are available for the safe and hygienic cleanup of bodily fluids, such as urine, which compliment the first-aid kits.

 Most purchased kits are given a size based on an indicative numbers of persons that the kit is intended to provide for.
 Most new kits would conform to BS8599-1 (link from our Sponsor, Safelincs).
 Such 'BS Compliant' first aid kits contain the equipment that is needed for most situations but additional items might need due to:

 Special hazards that need specific first aid equipment, such as eye-wash stations;

 The nature of the congregation (age, health and abilities);

 If food-handing is carried out; or

 If the premises is some distance from an Accident and Emergency department.

 It is important that any use of first aid supplies is replenished as soon as possible or when the date has expired, so spare items should ideally be kept.
 In some cases, a supply of spare bandages, plasters and equipment might be recommended, but only on larger sites where there are a number of first aid kits.